languagetool-org/languagetool/trunk/JLanguageTool/README.txt

    -Checking of selected text sometimes throws java.lang.reflect.UndeclaredThrowableException
     at $Proxy17.gotoRange(Unknown Source)
-   -usability: pressing Esc too long will close both dialogs, should close only one -false friend rules do not display in the configuration dialog in OOo
+   -usability: pressing Esc too long will close both dialogs, should close only one
  -general:
    -for some rules there may be a lot of false alarms, i.e., LanguageTool complains
     about text which is actually correct